 These people love to control conversations by rudely interrupting others while they speak.
-For them it is all about “I am right and you’re wrong.”
-They are poor listeners, they criticize, they attack and bully others.
+For them, it is all about “I am right and you’re wrong.”
+They are poor listeners, they criticize, attack, and bully others.
 Thus, aggressive communicators are verbally and/or physically abusive.
 I am convinced that all of you have met at least one such person.

 3. Passive-Aggressive Communication Style